-Posted by: iRob in Reviews, iPhone News, iPhone apps, iPhone apps - 1$, iPhone apps - 2$, iPod, tags: ios game, Review
+Posted by: iRob in iPhone apps, iPhone apps - 1$, iPhone apps - 2$, iPhone News, iPod, Reviews, tags: ios game, Review

 Epic Hearts is an extraordinary find for iOS gamers who love immersing themselves in the wide world of a fantasy RPG.
 And let’s face it, the App Store isn't exactly overflowing with gems in that department.
 So many "RPG-inspired" App Store offerings are really "games where the character has skill points to collect" or some such weak approximation of what the RPG fandom really wants out of a game.
 Epic Hearts, however, delivers and delivers in full.